DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-controls-to-data-expression-bindings.md

 ![](../../../../images/eurd-win-label-bind-to-data-field.png)

-Alternatively, you can click the **Expression** option's ellipsis button to invoke the **Expression Editor**.
+You can also click the **Expression** option's ellipsis button to invoke the **Expression Editor**.
 This editor allows you to construct a complex binding expression with two or more data fields and various functions.
 See [Expression Syntax](../use-expressions/expression-syntax.md) for more information.

 ![](../../../../images/eurd-win-label-expression-binding.png)

 ## Use the Property Grid

 Select a report control and switch to the **Expressions** tab in the [Property Grid](../report-designer-tools/ui-panels/property-grid.md).
-Click the **Text** property's ellipsis button, and construct a binding  [expression](../use-expressions/expression-syntax.md) in the invoked **Expression Editor**.
+Click the **Text** property's ellipsis button and construct a binding  [expression](../use-expressions/expression-syntax.md) in the invoked **Expression Editor**.

 ![](../../../../images/eurd-win-property-grid-expressions.png)

-In the same way, you can specify expressions for all available control properties.
+You can use the same approach to specify expressions for all the control properties.
 See [Shape Report Data](../shape-report-data/shape-data-expression-bindings) for more tutorials.